cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 `should('have.length', 2)` passed, but the second assertion and the command itself failed.

-<DocsImage src="/img/guides/retry-ability/second-assertion-fails.gif" alt="Retrying multiple assertions" ></DocsImage>
+<DocsImage src="/img/guides/retry-ability/v10/second-assertion-fails.gif" alt="Retrying multiple assertions"></DocsImage>

 ## Not every command is retried